tunedin-ctrl/overthewire-wargames/natas/natas15/natas15.md

 ```
 where:
 - BINARY ensures case-sensitive matches.
-- %% are wildcards in SQL which matches 0 or more characters.
+- %% are wildcards in SQL which match 0 or more characters.

 #### Implementation Strategy

 The approach was to create a loop in which each character of the potential password is verified against the database using the Blind SQL Injection template above.

-You can also refer to the source code provided for a demonstration.
+You can also refer to the source code provided for the demonstration.

+### Reflection:
+This type of SQL injection was not covered in the lectures or in the CTF challenges in our extension labs.
+I would not have known about the attack if it were not for reading on OWASP sql injection vulnerabilities.
+Hence, I realised ignorance is the main challenge for these CTF exercises.
+If I systematically do recon and find the vulnerabilities, I can exploit faster rather than reinventing the wheel.